 The hemp industry is still something that is relatively new and, consequently, there still a significant amount of research that needs to be done (and is already in motion).
 However, the legitimacy of the industry is something that is rapidly gaining traction and attention over time.
 The list of potential benefits for consuming hemp extracts is something that will surely continue to increase in the future.

-- Omega-3 and Omega-6 fatty acids present in hemp extracts can help improve your body’s immunity
+- Omega-3 and Omega-6 fatty acids present in hemp extracts can help support your body’s immune system

-- Some users who experience anxiety, depression, bipolar, and PTSD have reported feeling better after introducing hemp extracts into their regular routine
+- Some users who experience feelings of emotional overwhelm have reported feeling better after introducing hemp extracts into their regular routine

 If you are currently taking any medication or have any serious medical conditions, you may want to speak with a physician before making any dramatic changes in your approach to wellness.
 However, based on testimony from previous users, the potential benefits of consuming hemp extracts should certainly not be overlooked.